-We install Nordic brand heat pumps.
-Built locally in Petitcodiac, NB, Nordic has a solid track record and over 30 years experience in the industry.
-We are an accredited designer/installer and a member of CGC (Canadian Geoexchange Coalition).
+We have been installing Nordic brand geothermal heat pumps for about 15 years.
+Built locally in Petitcodiac, NB.
+Nordic has a solid track record and over 35 years experience in the industry.
+They are the only manufacturer of geothermal heat pumps in Canada.
+We are an accredited designer/installer by the CGC (Canadian Geoexchange Coalition).
+This helps ensure top quality installs that perform as expected.

 Closed Loop Systems